David M. Young Jr.: Awards and honors

-Professor David Young was awarded the title: Fellow of the American Association for the Advancement of Science.
+Young was awarded the title: Fellow of the American Association for the Advancement of Science.
 He was honored by the Association for Computing Machinery (ACM) in 1990 for "outstanding contributions to computer science".
 In October 1988, the first IMACS International Conference on Iterative Method was held in Austin, Texas, in honor of Young's 65th birthday.
 The book Iterative Methods for Large Linear Systems (David R. Kincaid and Linda J. Hayes, eds., Academic Press, 1990) contains the invited presentations.
 A special issue of the Journal of Linear Algebra and Its Applications was dedicated to Young for his 70th birthday.
 In 1998, the fourth IMACS Iterative Conference was held at the University of Texas at Austin in special recognition of Young's 75th birthday and Richard Varga's 70th birthday.
 In 2000, a symposium was given at the SIAM Annual Meeting in Puerto Rico on the occasion of the 50th anniversary of Young's publication of the SOR method.